Interview: Sunny Verghese

 Overall, the most significant bottleneck lays in the logistics part of the African supply chain, including road, rail and port access.
 Agribusinesses can invest in storage, but ports issues are a different matter; they are highly congested, inefficient and costly.
 Addressing these issues would not only facilitate trade, but help to reduce food lost through spoilage, which in turn aids global food security.
 The Nigerian government is already making moves to tackle the issue but more needs to be done across the continent.

 To what extent can West Africa replicate the success of agricultural processing in Asian countries?

 VERGHESE: Africa can replicate and even exceed the success of Asia in agricultural cultivation and processing, but a few elements need to be taken into consideration.
 Proper land use, planning and management are essential, whether it is for a new plantation or a new processing plant.
 Indeed, clarity on land rights overall remains a major issue across Africa.

 Equally, countries need to make use of what is already available.
-Gabon, for example, is currently reviewing its land use policy to ensure sustainable agricultural development.
-If governments can help to kick-start the rejuvenation of the neglected plantations through low-interest loans and the creation of agricultural hubs, it would help to accelerate on production.
+In Nigeria alone, there are close to 500,000 ha of old palm plantations that were never replanted.
+If governments can help to kickstart the rejuvenation of the neglected plantations through low-interest loans and the creation of agricultural hubs, it would help to accelerate on production.

 Additionally, the spread of knowledge is crucial.
 Many expert organisations have been sharing best practices with smallholders and with governments.
 Yet, the key is to being able to scale-up and replicate initiatives through multi-stakeholder collaboration.